 Members: free, Non-members 450 Baht, Thai journalists and Students with valid ID: 150 Baht

 At the start of his presidency Donald Trump and his close advisors paid little attention to East Asia.
-But the escalating tension with North Korea has dragged his gaze this way, as has his perception that the United States is getting a raw deal in its trade relations with this region.
+But the escalating tension with North Korea, and his perception that the United States is getting a raw deal in its trade relations with this region, has dragged his gaze this way .
 Mr. Trump has just completed the longest Asian tour made by any sitting US president, and has returned to Washington DC proclaiming a triumphant reset of America's relations with the countries of the Asia-Pacific region.

 But what does Mr. Trump's new deal for Asia amount to?
-The FCCT os pleased to host an outstanding penal to discuss the state of US-East Asia relations
+The FCCT is pleased to host an outstanding panel to discuss the state of US-East Asia relations.

 is a veteran Thai diplomat and regional observer whose first dealings with China predate official diplomatic relations between Bangkok and Beijing in 1975.
 His diplomatic postings have included Washington, the UN, and the Czech Republic before he entered Thailand's heady domestic political scene in 2000 with the Chat Thai Party.
 He is currently secretary general of the Asian Peace and Reconciliation Council.